HARDIN COUNTY

 Forest

-Kenton The Big Four freight station was across the street (W. Franklin) from the existing passenger station.
+Kenton The Big Four freight station was across the street (West Franklin) from the existing passenger station.
+It was on the west side of the tracks at GPS: 40.647123, -83.611768.

 Kenton The passenger station was located on the north side of West Decatur just west of South Main Street.
 The freight station was across the tracks just north of the river.
 This RR later became part of the T&OC.